isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 | IPW 	|   	|   	|   	| ✓ 	|   	|   	|
 | TGIF 	| ✓ 	| ✓ 	| ✓ 	| ✓ 	| ✓ 	| ✓ 	|
 | CCE (VIA) 	| ✓ 	| ✓ 	|   	|   	|   	|   	|

+**Environment Education Curriculum**

+**(A)      Academic Programmes**

+Infusion of environmental concepts into our respective Science Programmes

+**(B)      Character and Citizenship Education**

+Character and Citizenship Education engages students in activities where they are able to take actions to make a positive difference to the environment as they learn and partake in recycling drives, Values-in-Action programmes and interclass-competitions.

+**(C)      Student Leadership Development**

+Leadership development is focused on developing a core team of Environmental Ambassadors who are able to lead the student population both at the class and school level to conserve our environment and drive the various environment activities.

+**(D)      Partnership**

+Partnership with organizations with programmes which can be tapped on to help promote our Environmental Education.
+We also engage the help of our Parent Support Group to collaborate with our Environment ambassadors in carrying out the various Environment activities in school.